fenxu/azure-powershell-docs-prod/azure/RMSProtection/vlatest/RightsProtection.md

 - For Windows 7 SP1 and Windows Server 2012:

  - The RMS Protection module does not automatically import when you first run the cmdlets in a Windows PowerShell session.
-For these operating system versions, you must manually import the module before you run the cmdlets: Import-Module "%ProgramFiles%\WindowsPowerShell\Modules\RMSProtection\RMSProtection.dll"
+For these operating system versions, you must manually import the module before you run the cmdlets: `Import-Module "%ProgramFiles%\WindowsPowerShell\Modules\RMSProtection\RMSProtection.dll"`

  - If the %*ProgramFiles*% environment variable does not work for you, specify the full path.
-For example, **Import-Module "C:\Program Files\WindowsPowerShell\Modules\RMSProtection\RMSProtection.dll"**.
+For example, `Import-Module "C:\Program Files\WindowsPowerShell\Modules\RMSProtection\RMSProtection.dll"`.

 To unprotect container files (.msf, .pst, .rar, .pst, .zip, and .7z), and to use multi-factor authentication with Azure Rights Management, you must have at least version **2.1.0.0** of the RMS Protection module.
 To unprotect .eml files requires a minimum version of **2.2.0.0**.

-**Breaking change in version 2.2.0.0**: If you are upgrading from a previous version of the RMS Protection module, version 2.2.0.0 introduces the new **-InPlace** parameter, which overwrites the existing file if you do not specify an output folder.
+**Breaking change in version 2.2.0.0**: If you are upgrading from a previous version of the RMS Protection module, version 2.2.0.0 introduces the new *InPlace* parameter, which overwrites the existing file if you do not specify an output folder.
 In previous versions, this was the default behavior.
-To retain the same behavior as before, you might need to add the -InPlace parameter to commands and scripts.
+To retain the same behavior as before, you might need to add the *InPlace* parameter to commands and scripts.

 >**Important**
 >